De-Biasing The Lasso With Degrees-of-Freedom Adjustment: Theoretical results for known

 Define $\{\tau_*,\tau^*\}$ by $\tau_* = (1-\eps_1-\eps_2)^2$, $\tau^*=(1+\eps_1+\eps_2)^2$ and assume that \bel{SRC-population-final} {s_0}+k < \frac{(1-\eta_2)^2 2m}{(1+\eta_2)^2 \big\{(\tau^*/\tau_*)\phi_{\rm cond}(m+k;S,\bSigma) - 1 \big\} } \eel and $\rho_*\le \phi_{\min}(m+k,S;\bSigma)$ hold.
 Assume that $\lambda_0\sqrt{s_*} \le 1$ where $s_*=s_0+m+k$, as well as

 \end{assumption} Typical values of $k, m$ and $\constants$ are given after \Cref{corollary:well-adjusted-|Shat|} below.
-As will become clear in the proofs in \Cref{sec:proof-probabilistic-lemma}, the integer $k$ above is an upper bound on the cardinality of the set $B=\{j\in[p]: |\bep^\top\bx_j|/n \ge \eta_2\lambda\}$, i.e., the set of covariates that correlate highly with the noise.
-If $k=1$ then $\lambda = \eta_2^{-1}(1+\eta_3)\sigma\sqrt{(2/n)\log(8p)}$ and the set $B$ is empty with high probability.
-The integer $m$ is, with high probability, an upper bound on the cardinality of the set $\supp(\lasso)\setminus (S\cup B)$.
-In other words, the support of $\lasso$ contains at most $m$ variables that are neither in the true support $S$ nor in the set $B$ of highly correlated covariates.
-These statements are made rigorous in \Cref{sec:proof-false-positive-1,sec:proof-false-positive-2}.
+As will become clear in the proofs in \Cref{sec:proof-probabilistic-lemma}, the integer $k$ above is an upper bound on the cardinality of the set